Lebed-kun/cs-js/README.md

   Unmounted lify-cycle method is called when:
   1. Page destructs (tab closed, reloaded, returned to previous page);
   2. Element of component is removed from DOM

+  Frontend router:
+  1. Component can be executed with additional props, root/template;
+  2. If link pattern is not specified then component executes;
+  3. If link pattern is specified and browser pathname matches the pattern then component executes with path and query params;